Ugthorpe

-Ugthorpe is a village and civil parish in the Scarborough borough, situated near Whitby, North Yorkshire, England.
+Ugthorpe is a village and civil parish situated near Whitby, North Yorkshire, England.
 According to the 2011 UK census, Ugthorpe parish had a population of 225, an increase on the 2001 UK census figure of 201.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 History

+The name Ugthorpe derives from the Old Norse Uggiþorp meaning 'Uggi's secondary settlement'.

-Ugthorpe was an ancient demesne of the Crown, and is styled in the Domesday book as Ughetorp.
+Ugthorpe was an ancient demesne of the Crown, and is styled in the Domesday Book as Ughetorp.
 The Mauleys became lords here at an early period, and from them the manor and estate descended by marriage to the Bigods, and afterwards to the Ratcliffes, by whom the whole estate was sold in parcels.
 The village is situated in the western part of the parish, north of the road between Whitby and Guisborough.

 Catholic Recusant history

 Blessed Nicholas Postgate

 In 1596, Blessed Nicholas Postgate, a Catholic priest and martyr, was born and lived in a humble home, now called The Hermitage, at Ugthorpe.
 He studied at Douay College, France, becoming a priest in 1628.
 He worked secretly as a priest in a wide area of Yorkshire, finally settling back to Ugthorpe in the 1660s.
 He is one of the 85 English Catholic Martyrs of England and Wales beatified by Pope John Paul II in November 1987.

-Although anti-Catholic feeling had subsided a good deal, it flared up again due to the fake Popish Plot of 1678; this followed a false testimony from Titus Oates in which he claimed there was a conspiracy to instal a Catholic king, and he managed to ferment a renewed and fierce persecution of English Catholics.
+Although anti-Catholic feeling had subsided a good deal, it flared up again due to the fake Popish Plot of 1678; this followed a false testimony from Titus Oates in which he claimed there was a conspiracy to instal a Catholic king, and he managed to foment a renewed and fierce persecution of English Catholics.
 It was to be the last time that Catholics were put to death in England for their faith; one of the last victims – but not the very last – was Nicholas Postgate.

 During the panic engineered by Oates, a prominent Protestant magistrate in London, Sir Edmund Berry Godfrey, was murdered and Oates loudly blamed the Catholics; Sir Edmund's manservant, John Reeves, set out to get his revenge.
 For reasons which are not clear, he decided to base his actions in the Whitby area, possibly because he knew that priests arrived there from France.

 Nicholas Postgate was arrested at Redbarns Farm, Ugglebarnby, near Whitby, where he was to carry out a baptism.
 Reeves, with a colleague called William Cockerill, raided the house during the ceremony and caught the priest, then aged 82.
 He was tried for treason in York and then hanged, disembowelled and quartered.

 Every year since 1974 an open-air service has been held – alternately in Egton Bridge and Ugthorpe – in honour of Fr Postgate.